 Managing extensive physical infrastructure, including servers, VMs, load balancing, and more, is expensive and labour intensive.
 Using a virtualised environment based in the cloud, system admins can rely on predictable Windows, Linux, and other environments with a pre-loaded selection of apps, known as Application Groups.

 Using a pay-as-you-go pricing model and applying the autoscaling feature helps to optimise costs.
+Multi-session capabilities allow multiple users on a single virtual machine, significantly reducing the cost per seat.
 Depending on day, time, and other factors, expenses are further managed when setting limits to virtual machine availability.
 AVD is more affordable and offers greater flexibility than managing technology infrastructure and virtualisation in house.

 Security

 Security relies on Conditional Access policies to control who can access files, folders, desktop environments, and more.
+By using a “Reverse Connect” architecture, AVD removes the need to open inbound ports, making session hosts invisible to external scanners.
 The Azure Active Directory is the backbone of access management and is widely used by corporate users.

 Data management, backups, and security are tightly controlled within the Azure environment.
+Because data lives in the cloud and not on the physical device, a lost laptop does not mean a data breach.
 Ultimately, virtual machines and desktops are safer when data protection is essential.

 Scalability